35 Essential Books to Lift Advanced Spanish Learners to Fluency

 For the majority of his poems, Neruda’s language circles around passionate love and nature.
 While he deals with the complex issues of human nature, the language is the perfect level for advanced students.
 You’ll find plenty of familiar, simple language, tons of cognates and a few obscure words thrown in the mix to keep things interesting.

-Reading both the English and Spanish versions is equally helpful for your overall cultural awareness, because Neruda’s work has found a place in the popular culture of the English speaking world as well.
-And Neruda scholars the world over are on agreement here—this hand-picked collection is a great starter kit for those interested in further exploring Neruda’s written works.
+Reading both the English and Spanish versions is equally helpful for your overall cultural awareness because Neruda’s work has found a place in the popular culture of the English-speaking world as well.
+And Neruda scholars the world over are in agreement here—this hand-picked collection is a great starter kit for those interested in further exploring Neruda’s written works.

 To transport yourself to the sun-soaked streets of Havana, look no further than “Caña quemada,” a collection of Spanish language poems by contemporary Cuban and Cuban-American authors.
 All the poems have been translated into English for this particular anthology.

 With tales of familial ties, old friends, love, coming of age, seasonal changes, farming sugarcane and island living, you’ll come away feeling an echoing, poignant nostalgia that makes you long for the sights, sounds, smells and tastes of an island nation you’ve probably never visited.